 Even before the pandemic, Tyler had donated food to the Media Food Bank on a weekly basis when we had surplus produce not used in our programming.
 We knew that fresh vegetables were highly sought after at the Food Bank.
 The pandemic quickly changed everything and made what we donated more important.
 Economic instability in our community has increased the number of people living with food insecurity.
 I wanted to find out how important the food has become.

-I recently sat down with Paul Mickle, one of the Directors at the Media Food Bank.
+In 2020, I sat down with Paul Mickle, one of the Directors at the Media Food Bank.
 Paul is also their Distribution Coordinator.
 Part of his job is to coordinate donations and also assist people in getting food.
 Paul tells me that the Media Food Bank “Used to serve the western third of Delaware County (prior to the pandemic).
 Now as part of crisis intervention, anyone living in Delaware County can come as geographical regions were no longer barriers.”
 Paul discovered quickly just how much need was out there.
 Before the pandemic, the Media Food Bank served 40 to 60 families once a week on Thursdays and once a month on Sundays.
 Now, the organization is serving over 100 families twice weekly.
 Families are coming from many parts of the county.
 Some were already in need before the pandemic and with the crisis, many more joined them.
 According to Feeding America (a non profit dedicated to end hunger in America), “Due to the coronavirus pandemic, 50 million people may face hunger in the U.S. during 2020 — including more than 17 million children.
 Hunger knows no boundaries — it touches every community in the U.S.”